 In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
-Governments have tried to slow the spread of the virus by imposing social distancing guidelines, travel restrictions and stay-at-home orders, which have caused a significant decrease in activity in the global economy and the demand for oil and to a lesser extent natural gas and NGLs.
+Governments have tried to slow the spread of the virus by imposing social distancing guidelines, travel restrictions and stay-at-home orders, which have caused a significant decrease in activity in the global economy and the demand for oil, and to a lesser extent, natural gas and NGLs.
 Also in March 2020, Saudi Arabia and Russia failed to agree to cut production of oil along with the Organization of the Petroleum Exporting Countries ("OPEC"), and Saudi Arabia significantly reduced the price at which it sells oil and announced plans to increase production, which contributed to a sharp drop in the price of oil.
 While OPEC, Russia and other allied producers reached an agreement in April 2020 to reduce production, oil prices have remained low.
-The imbalance between the supply of and demand for oil, as well as the uncertainty around the extent and timing of an economic recovery, have caused extreme market volatility and a substantial adverse effect on commodity prices in March and April.
+The imbalance between the supply of and demand for oil, as well as the uncertainty around the extent and timing of an economic recovery, have caused extreme market volatility and a substantial adverse effect on commodity prices.

 As a midstream energy company, we are recognized as an essential business under various federal, state and local regulations related to the COVID-19 pandemic.
 We have continued to operate as permitted under these regulations while taking steps to protect the health and safety of our workers.
 We have implemented protocols to reduce the risk of an outbreak within our field operations, and these protocols have not reduced Antero Resources' production and our throughput in a significant manner.
-A substantial portion of our non-field level employees have transitioned temporarily to remote work from home arrangements, and we have been able to maintain a consistent level of effectiveness through these arrangements, including maintaining our day-to-day operations, our financial reporting systems and our internal control over financial reporting.
-To date, we have had no confirmed cases of COVID-19 within our employee group at any of our locations.
+A substantial portion of our non-field level employees continue to operate in remote work from home arrangements, and we have been able to maintain a consistent level of effectiveness through these arrangements, including maintaining our day-to-day operations, our financial reporting systems and our internal control over financial reporting.

 Our midstream assets are located in West Virginia and Ohio to serve the production of natural gas, NGLs and oil in the Appalachian Basin, primarily by Antero Resources.
 Our operations support well completion and production operations for Antero Resources and as such, we are directly impacted by changes in Antero Resources' operations.
 While Antero Resources has seen a decrease in the overall demand for its products, demand for natural gas and NGLs has not declined as much as demand for oil, and there has not been as substantial an oversupply of natural gas and NGLs as there has been of oil.
 Furthermore, the decrease in demand for oil has significantly reduced the number of rigs drilling for oil in the continental U.S. and, as a result, estimates of future gas supply associated with oil production have declined.
-Additionally, the restart of economic activity in Asia, coupled with lower refinery liquefied petroleum gas ("LPG") production in the U.S., Europe, and other markets such as India, has led to strengthening prices for international LPG.
-The expected decline in associated gas supply is expected be beneficial to Antero Resources, as approximately 4% its revenue in 2019 was derived from oil production while 51% of its revenues were derived from natural gas sales.
-During the three months ended March 31, 2020, all of our gathering, compression and processing revenues were derived from the production of natural gas.
+Additionally, the restart of economic activity in Asia and Europe, coupled with lower refinery liquefied petroleum gas ("LPG") production from refineries in the U.S., Europe, and Asia during the second quarter, provided support for international LPG prices relative to oil.
+Further, reductions in OPEC+ and North American oil production and the associated NGL volumes are expected to have a supportive effect on propane and butane prices through the remainder of 2020 and into 2021.
+During the three and six months ended June 30, 2020, all of our gathering, compression and processing revenues were derived from the production of natural gas.